-The Benefit Period is the specified period of time during which a Participant's benefits for incurred Covered Services accumulate toward annual benefit limits, Deductible amounts and Out-of-Pocket Limits.
+The Benefit Period is the specified period of time during which a Participant accumulates toward annual benefit limits, Deductible amounts and Out-of-Pocket Limits.
 Please see the cover page of this Summary Plan Description for the Benefit Period.
 If the Participant's Effective Date is after the Plan Date, the initial Benefit Period for that Participant may be less than twelve (12) months.

-The Benefit Period for Hospice Covered Services is a continuous six (6) month period that begins when a Hospice Plan of Treatment is approved by the Contract Administrator.
+The Benefit Period for Hospice Covered Services is a continuous six (6)-month period that begins when the Contract Administrator approves the Hospice Plan of Treatment.
 The Participant may apply to the Contract Administrator for an extension of the Hospice Benefit Period.